 This work is specifically aimed at OAs living alone in their homes, with the overall goal of identifying unanticipated behaviours over time.

 By modelling the various actions involved in carrying out ADLs as a finite state model~\cite{clarke1999model}, we can form an abstraction of the behaviour of the OA\@.
 This enables the application of formal methods to verify whether the observed behaviour, captured by a set of sensors, satisfies a set of behavioural properties specific to that OA\@.
 These properties are derived from existing general guidelines and from specific requirements of the OA\@.
-We use model checking \cite{clarke1999model}, a formal verification technique, to verify whether properties hold for the observed behaviour.
-More specifically, we use the model checker NuSMV~\cite{cimattiNuSMV} to specify and verify the model, encoding properties in a dialect of Linear Temporal Logic (LTL) \cite{manna1992}.
+Model checking \cite{clarke1999model}, a formal methods technique, is used to verify whether the properties hold for the observed behaviour.
+More specifically, the model checker NuSMV~\cite{cimattiNuSMV} is used to specify and verify the model, encoding properties in a dialect of Linear Temporal Logic (LTL) \cite{manna1992}.